Encryption: Everything You Need to Know About Cryptography

 You know how they say: “He who has the information has the power”?

 Information is one of the most valuable things in our lives.
-The emergence of global computer networks has made it easy for individuals and large organizations to access any information in just a few clicks.
-But without proper security measures, the ease and speed of access to data via computer networks have caused significant threats to data security.
+The emergence of global computer networks has made it easy for individuals and organizations to access any information in just a few clicks.
+Without proper security measures, the ease and speed of access to data via computer networks caused significant threats to data security.

 Cryptography is the science of securing data.
 It is designed to solve four important security issues — confidentiality, authentication, integrity and control over the participants.